jlacar/jlacar.github.io/kotlin/_posts/aoc-2023/2023-12-26-fluent-interfaces-kotlin.md

 #### **Listing 6**.
 Adding the `rankedWith()` extension function
 ____

+Note that we've declared the parameter to `rankedWith()` as having the type `Comparator<in CamelCardPlay>`, the type of the `compareBy()` expression currently passed to `sortedWith()`.
+The `rankedWith()` function will take the same parameter.

-Note that the new `rankedWith()` extension function takes a parameter of type `Comparator<in CamelCardPlay>`.
-I won't go into the details of this but if you're curious, read up on [Kotlin generics and declaration site variance](https://kotlinlang.org/docs/generics.html#declaration-site-variance).
+I won't go into the details of generic `Comparator<in CamelCardPlay>` declaration but if you're curious, you can [read more about Kotlin generics and declaration site variance](https://kotlinlang.org/docs/generics.html#declaration-site-variance).

 Taking another small step, we try it with `part1()` first to see if it works.
 It does, so we make the same change to `part2()`.
 Then we tidy up.